dotenvx/dotenvx.github.io/radar/index.md

             Buy Yearly Access – $19/year
           </a>
           <p class="text-sm text-zinc-600 dark:text-zinc-300">
             <strong>Early access to Dotenvx Radar</strong> – a new tool for observing, versioning, and backing up your environment variables at runtime.
-Includes a full year's access to the core Radar product.
+Includes yearly access to the core Radar product.
 Get in early at an amazing price.
 This price is a limited edition - available to early supporters.
           </p>
         </div>
       </div>